Estadio Nacional Julio Martínez Prádanos

-Estadio Nacional Julio Martínez Prádanos (originally known as Estadio Nacional) is the national stadium of Chile, and is located in the Ñuñoa district of Santiago.
-It is the largest stadium in Chile with an official capacity of 48,665.
-It is part of a 62 hectare sporting complex which also features tennis courts, an aquatics center, a modern gymnasium, a velodrome, a BMX circuit, and an assistant ground/warmup athletics track.
+The Estadio Nacional Julio Martínez Prádanos ([esˈtaðjo nasjoˈnal ˈxuljo maɾˈtines ˈpɾaðanos], lit.
+'Julio Martínez Prádanos National Stadium') is an association football stadium in Santiago, Chile.
+Located in the Ñuñoa commune, it is part of the Estadio Nacional Sports Park, a 62 hectare sporting complex which also features tennis courts, an aquatics center, a modern gymnasium, a velodrome, a BMX circuit, and an assistant ground/warmup athletics track.

 Construction began in February 1937 and the stadium was inaugurated on December 3, 1938.
 The architecture was based on the Olympiastadion in Berlin, Germany.
 The stadium was one of the venues for the FIFA World Cup in 1962, and hosted the final where Brazil defeated Czechoslovakia 3–1.
 In 1948, the stadium hosted the matches of the South American Championship of Champions, the competition that inspired the creation of the UEFA Champions League and of the Copa Libertadores.
 The stadium was notoriously used as a mass imprisonment, torture, and extrajudicial execution facility by the Pinochet dictatorship following the 1973 military coup.

 In 2009, a complete modernization plan was unveiled for the stadium and surrounding facilities.
 President Michelle Bachelet said it would become the most modern stadium in South America.
-The stadium was the opening and closing ceremonies, athletics, and football venue for the 2014 South American Games, and will repeat the honors for the 2023 Pan American Games.
+A roof above the stands was initially proposed by Bachelet in order to make the stadium an indoor venue, however, this was never completed.
+The stadium was the opening and closing ceremonies, athletics, and football venue for the 2014 South American Games, and hosted the opening ceremonies and the athletics during the 2023 Pan American Games.
+The stadium also hosted the opening ceremonies of the 2023 Parapan American Games.